yudasong/Reinforcement-Learning-Branch-and-Bound/README.md

 6. Representation of the value, can it be all nagative?
 7. Representation of the state.
 8. When it reaches ternimal, how to calculate its reward?
 Possible approach: calculate the mean give the lower and upper value.
+9. How to choose the middle value to cut?
+Why 0.4 ?